samirtambe/StockChart/README.md

 AWS API that I created.
 That API calls my other Lambda function that queries the DynamoDB table and gets the most popular stock symbols that have been stored.

-### Important Note
-*THE GOAL OF THIS README IS TO SHOW YOU HOW TO SET UP THE AWS CLOUD RESOURCES TO SAVE USER-INPUTTED STOCK SYMBOLS TO A DYNAMODB
-DATABASE AND TO QUERY THE DYNAMODB DATABASE TO SHOW THE MOST POPULAR STOCKS.*

 ![alt text](./doc/siteimage0.jpg)